gebes/MyTestLibrary/README.md

 My Test Library
 ===
-I created a place, where I can test lots of different stuf.
+I created a place, where I can test lots of different stuff.
 Playing with HTML like on a Playground makes still lots of fun, and so I decided to share it.
+I never really worked with HTML before,

 ![](https://i.imgur.com/ZKPUjRf.png)